tdaylan/pcat/docs/index.rst

 Plots
 +++++
-If not expilicity disabled by the user, PCAT produces plots in every stage of a run.
+If not explicitly disabled by the user, PCAT produces plots in every stage of a run.
 Some plots are produced in the initial setup, frame plots are generated at predetermined times during the sampling and others are made in the postprocessing after all chains have run.
 The plot path, ``pathbase/imag/rtag``, has the following structure:

 - ``init`` Problem setup
 - ``fram`` Frame plots, giving snapshots of the MCMC state